benjamin-shapiro/benjamin-shapiro.github.io/_pages/space.md

   <p>
     Simulation of on-orbit free-flying light sail deployment from the
     <a href="https://alphacubesat.cornell.edu/index.html">Cornell Alpha CubeSat</a>, developed and
-    choreographed in Unreal Engine 4.
+    choreographed in <a href="https://en.wikipedia.org/wiki/Unreal_Engine">Unreal Engine 4</a>.
 Alpha was deployed from the ISS via Nanoracks in late 2025, carrying the world's first retroreflective, free-flying light sail and becoming a trailblazer for future missions to our nearest stellar neighbor, Alpha Centauri.
 Alpha concluded mission ops in early 2026, with a follow-on in the pipeline at the